isabella232/routinator-manual/source/installation-notes.rst

 To disable the features that are enabled by default, use the ``--no-default-features`` option.
-You can then choose which features you want using the ``--features`` option listing each feature separated by commas.
+You can then choose which features you want using the ``--features`` option, listing each feature separated by commas.

 For example, if you want to build Routinator without the user interface, make sure SOCKS support is retained and use the native TLS implementation, enter the